GayathriChilukala/cybersecurityTraining/README.md

 ## Results
 After running the script, the incidence matrix A will be generated and stored in the MATLAB workspace.
 This matrix can be used for further analysis and simulation of the IEEE 39-Bus system.

+# IEEE 14 Bus Case Analysis with Graph Signal Processing
+## Overview
+This project involves the analysis of the IEEE 14 bus case using Graph Signal Processing (GSP) techniques.
+The main objectives include power flow calculations, graph construction, graph Fourier Transform (GFT), and detection of false data injection attacks.

+## Usage
+1)Load the IEEE 14 Bus Case:
+The script loads the IEEE 14 bus case using MATPOWER.

+2)Power Flow Calculations:
+Run power flow calculations using MATPOWER.

+3)Building Graph:
+The bus coordinates and edges are used to build a graph.

+4)Graph Signal Processing:

+-> Compute the Graph Laplacian

+-> Perform Eigen-decomposition

+-> Compute GFT of the original and corrupted signals

+-> Plotting the results

+5)False Data Injection Attack:
+Introduce false data at a specific bus and analyze the effect.

+6)Detection of Attack:

+-> Apply a high-pass filter

+-> Calculate the amount of high-frequency component

+-> Determine if an attack occurred based on a threshold

+## Results
+The script generates plots showing the original and corrupted graph signals, their GFTs, and the detection of the false data injection attack.